Ghiara/MRL-Inference-Reutilization/README.md

 By running `conda list` you can check if all packages have been installed successfully.

 ### MuJoCo

-MuJoCo is only required if you want to run MuJoCo environments such as Half-Cheetah and Ant.
-If you do not want to use them, make sure to comment or delete MuJoCo references in *configs/environment_factory.py* (and some other files...).

 For running MuJoCo environments, you will need the MuJoCo library binaries which you can download from [here](https://mujoco.org/download/mujoco210-linux-x86_64.tar.gz).
 You should extract them in the directory */root/.mujoco/mujoco210*.
 Additionally, you need to set the variable *LD_LIBRARY_PATH* to contain the path to the binaries: